bclynch/pomb-old/README.md

 ## Todos

 - Create/edit post dash
-    - Finish logic with primary post photo.
-Just need to stash the seven+ urls + sizes and what not and get it wired up with the table.
-    - For gallery need to add logic for checking whether its new on save (doesn't have an id) and then saving them all.
+    - For gallery need to add logic for checking whether its new on save (doesn't have an id) and then saving them all + for create post
     - Would like some kind of alert that intercepts page if user tries to leave if changes need to be saved.
     - Search for within posts (titles, subtitles, content, tags)
     - Need to consider options for mobile (likely just have left menu as entire UI.
 Can create/edit posts which pops the modal.
 Will be a button to trigger preview instead of auto there)
+    - Validation the required fields are filled out
     - Validation for the user only seeing their posts
-- Gallery needs work with its modal on a couple things
+- Gallery needs work with its modal on a couple things.
+Mobile doesn't really work + sizing responsiveness
+- Figure out imgsrc for responsive choice on which size image to display on cards + posts (mostly for the primary photos since those ones have lots of options)
 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)
 - Would like to add some tracking measures.
 Similar to gizmodo can display views, favs, and comments on posts
     - Google analytics would be nice as well
 - Would like to mod the categories a bit.
 Similar to bikepacking.com in that you can have broader features for topics.
 Probably backpacking, biking, travel, join, etc. Gear would be a subset for ea category.

-### Bugs
+### Bugs + Issues

-- On load when the JWT has expired it will make the API calls fail.
-Reloading puts the role back to anonymous and works, but need to make it better experience.
-Maybe just reload the page if its that error?
 - Need to consider how to retrieve thumbnail for search results.
 Currently the index doesn't give back the relational options.
 Need to figure out how to do so (better) or add a prop on the main post object with a link to the thumbnail.

 ## Long Term Todos